tiagolobao/tiagolobao.github.io/_posts/2024-07-24-steamos-env-tools.md

 Hello!
 Long story short: I no longer have my standard computer and am left only with my Steam Deck.
 I thought, “I’ll just use it as a PC and start programming since it’s based on Arch Linux, right?”
 WRONG!
 I had to make many changes to the system to get everything working.
 Here, I’ll list the modifications I made and provide references for you (and my future self).
 Some of these might not apply to you, so just use what you need:

-> Some of those changes will be reverted after a system upgrade
+> Some of those changes may be reverted after a system upgrade

 ### Create a password for default user